NewcoderM/noprocfile-noruntimetxt/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

-### Making a Local Clone

-1. Log in to GitHub and locate the GitHub Repository
-2. Under the repository name, click "Clone or download".
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type git clone, and then paste the URL you copied in Step 3.
-7. Press Enter.
-Your local clone will be created

 ## Credits & Aknoledgment: